Higher Education Courses

 Music Production Courses

 For Music Production you should also apply through UCAS.
-You’ll be required attend an interview to determine suitability for the course.
+You’ll be required to submit a digital portfolio, information on how to submit your portfolio can be found here.

 If you wish to visit us and be assessed before you submit your UCAS application, this can be arranged by either contacting our Admissions Team directly on 0208 749 3131, emailing [email protected] or filling in the ‘Apply Today’ form.